FISCO-BCOS/SCStudio/README.md

-# Secsolidity README
+# SCStudio README

-Secsolidity is a vscode extension for writing solidity contracts in a safe way.
+SCStudio is a vscode extension for writing solidity contracts in a safe way.

-The current version of SecSolidity supports two ways to analyze your smart contracts.
+The current version of SCStudio supports two ways to analyze your smart contracts.
 If you don't want to upload your contract to any server, we provide a docker image to let you check your code locally.
 Please first install `docker` for your system, you can follow the instructions [here](https://docs.docker.com/get-docker/).
 After installing `docker`, you need to pull the image of our contract analyzing tool by :
 ```
 docker pull renardbebe/entools
 ```